oodavid/oodavid.com/content/article/angularjs-meta-tags-management.md

 ## How are meta-tags used?

 When sharing a links to a social network such as Facebook, LinkedIn, Pinterest or Twitter, we must provide meta data to create a rich experience.
+By doing so we can dictate the exact images, text and titles that are displayed when shared.

 For example, if we share a link to [The Tick](http://www.imdb.com/title/tt5540054/) on IMDb to Facebook and Twitter, we see these objects: